codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

 **Before you begin**

-Make sure you have completed all the tasks detailed in _Preparation for upgrade_
+Based on the version you are upgrading to, make sure you have completed all the tasks detailed in _Preparation for upgrade_

 **How to**